shapemi/shapemi.github.io/dates/index.md

 ---
 # Important Dates

-EXTENSION of DEADLINE for MICCAI ShapeMI 2024 Workshop!

-The new deadline is the 29th of June at 11:59 PM PST.
+EXTENSION of DEADLINE for MICCAI ShapeMI 2024 Workshop! <br> The new deadline is the 29th of June at 11:59 PM PST.

 | Event | Date |
 |---|:---:|